Why Invest in Value Stocks

 Over the long term, value stocks have outperformed growth stocks.
 Studies have shown that stocks with low price-to-earnings (P/E) ratios and high dividend yields tend to generate higher returns than stocks with high P/E ratios and low dividend yields.

-Read more How to invest in stocks using tfsa
+Read more How to invest in japanese stock exchange

 **5. Countercyclical Performance:**